-Franklin began his career in Hollywood at New Line Cinema where his first studio projects included assisting the executive producer with post production on the feature film Frequency, and with development of the Denzel Washington film John Q. He then moved with his mentor Richard Saperstein to Artisan Entertainment where he became a creative executive.
+He began his entertainment industry career in Hollywood at New Line Cinema where he assisted senior VP of production Richard Saperstein on the feature film Frequency and on the Denzel Washington film John Q. He then moved with Saperstein to Artisan Entertainment where he became a creative executive.
 At Artisan, he worked with Kevin Feige and the Marvel team developing numerous titles including The Punisher.
-He subsequently moved to Lionsgate Films where he worked with Peter Block on the early films in the Saw franchise and other horror and genre titles.
+He subsequently moved to Lionsgate Films where he worked with noted genre producer Peter Block on numerous horror and genre titles including the Saw franchise.

 He is currently the head of film and television for Partos Company, where he represents A-list cinematographers, production designers and costume designers.

 Franklin is a graduate of Harvard University and has an M.F.A. from the USC Peter Stark Producing Program.